jsneaker/TidyDataSetProj/README.md

 5. Examine your working directory where you will find the file **TidyDF.txt**.

-How run_analysis works:

-When createTidyDF() is run, it goes through the following activites:
+The createTidyDF() function works by going through the following actions:

 - The function creates an empty data frame that will be used to hold the final tidy data frame.
 - The function then reads all the files from the raw data set that are needed to meet the requirements of the tidy data set.